jakubbuj/AlienGrades/README.md

 7. Work with multi-dimensional arrays using nested loops.
 8. Gain exposure to machine learning and decision trees.

-We were given three .csv files containg various types of data.
-We had to read, analyze, understand, process and make use of it.

 # Phase 2
 1. Develop a user interface for simple data visualization.
 2. Understand the importance of effective data visualizations.